PeopleAdmin/stressque/README.md

       # pool of jobs.
 The likelihood a job is
       # to be enqueued is its weight / sum of all
       # job weights.
 Defaults to 1.
+      weight 5

+      # The minimum amount of time to perform the
+      # job.
+Defaults to 1.
-      weight: 5
+      runtime_min 5

-      # The range of time it should take to perform
+      # The maximum amount of time to perform the
-      # the job.
-A random value will be chosen
-      # within this range, and the job will "hard
-      # sleep" for that time.
-A hard sleep is one
-      # that actually pegs the CPU for the duration
-      # to simulate workload.
-Default range is
+      # job.
+Defaults to 2.
+The runtime is a
-      # 1..1
+      # random between runtime_min..runtime_max
-      runtime_range: 1..2
+      runtime_max 10

       # The error_rate to maintain within the job.
       # Approximately this percentage of enqueues
       # will result in a failure of the job.
 The
       # default is 0
-      error_rate: .1
+      error_rate 0.1
     end

     # another job within the same queue
     job :slow_email do
-      weight: 1
+      weight 1
-      runtime_min: 5
+      runtime_min 5
-      runtime_max: 10
+      runtime_max 10
-      error_rate: .2
+      error_rate 0.2
     end
   end